alcedok/apple_detector/README.md

-## Rudimentary Apple Detector using Thresholding and Morphological Operations
+## Rudimentary Apple Detector Using Thresholding and Morphological Operations

 ```
 Fall 2015